Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 The Silica Rapids Track, which begins 250 metres above the Whakapapa Village Visitor Centre and takes 2 hours and 30 minutes to complete, is another excellent hike.
 The path passes through subalpine vegetation, mountain beech trees, swamps, and tussocks.
 Iron-oxide clays from upstream swamps create the famous Silica Rapids, creamy white deposits.
 New Zealand

-The Silica Rapids is our favourite hike in Whakapapa.
+The Silica Rapids is our most loved hike in Whakapapa.
 Track starts 250 metres above the Visitor Centre.
 Then the path passes through subalpine vegetation, mountain beech trees, swamps, and tussock grass.
 Iron-oxide clays from upstream swamps create the famous Silica Rapids, creamy white.
 It took us two and a half hours to complete.

 Taupo